 Our Region

 When people from outside our state think and speak of Massachusetts, the city of Boston is often referenced, and indeed, much of the population and economic activity in the state is centered in Boston and its close suburbs.
 However, there are many areas within the state outside of the Boston suburbs where life is less hectic, the air is cleaner, there is less traffic, and housing is less expensive.
-Such is the case in our are of North Central Massachusetts.
+Such is the case in our area of North Central Massachusetts.

 Fitchburg was founded in 1764 and has a population of 41, 345 and a land area of 28.1 square miles.
 It is the 3rd largest city in Worcester County with access to the region by routes 2, 12, I-190 as well as MBTA Commuter Rail which makes two stops in Fitchburg and runs regularly from West Fitchburg to Boston.
 The trip to Boston is just over one hour via train.
 Fitchburg residents can travel south to Worcester via Rt.
 1-190 in about 25 minutes.
 A short drive north brings you to Southern New Hampshire or Vermont.
 In addition to many theatres, shopping venues, and restaurants, there are many employment opportunities in Fitchburg and throughout Worcester County.
 Worcester is also host to the Worcester Red Sox “Woo Sox”.

+The city of Fitchburg is culturally diverse with a large Spanish speaking population.
 Christ Church, by virtue of its central location in downtown, is only blocks from important institutions, such as the soon-to-be refurbished public Library, historic City Hall, the Fitchburg Art Museum and Police Department Headquarters.
 Restaurants and commercial shops are a short walk away, and Fitchburg University is close by as well.

 The region also has a wealth of recreational and educational opportunities that are within reasonable driving distance.
 Within Fitchburg itself, Great Wolf Lodge waterpark offers an indoor year-round destination.
 There are also many parks for recreational activities, the largest being Coggshall Park, a 250 acre parcel that is primarily wooded with numerous hiking and walking trails, with Mirror Lake at its center, and includes a Stonehouse, gazebo, playground and a ball field area.